Cara Dillon

 Cara Elizabeth Dillon (born 21 July 1975, in Dungiven, County Londonderry, Northern Ireland) is a Northern Irish folk singer.

-In 1995, she joined the folk supergroup Equation and signed a record deal with Warners Music Group.
+In 1995, she joined the folk group Equation and signed a record deal with Warners Music Group.
 After leaving the group, she collaborated with Sam Lakeman under the name Polar Star.
 In 2001, she released her first solo album, Cara Dillon, which featured traditional songs and two original Dillon/Lakeman compositions.
 The album was an unexpected hit in the folk world, with Dillon receiving four nominations at the 2002 BBC Radio 2 Folk Awards.
+She has since released a further eight albums.